Submissions

 Images, graphs, diagrams, charts, schemes, and photos should be provided as separate files (if many, they can be archived in .rar format).
 Minimum quality is 300 dpi (dots per inch), in JPEG (.jpeg) format without compression, or TIFF (.tiff).

-1. Citations There are two citation systems used by BRIN Publisher.
+1. Citations There are two citation systems used by BRIN Publishing.
 The first system is the author-date system with parenthetical notes (author-date); the second system is the numbering system with footnotes/endnotes (notes and bibliography).
 For the author-date system, refer to the American Psychological Association (APA) Style, while for the notes and bibliography system, refer to the Chicago Manual of Style (CMS).

 A work should only adopt one citation system.
 The choice between the two systems is left to you as the author, but it must be consistent.
 The APA author-date system is more commonly used in the life sciences and engineering fields, while the CMS notes and bibliography system is more popular in the humanities fields such as literature and history.